TechAndCheck/zenodotus/README.md

 ### Tmux
 Personally, I love [tmux](https://github.com/tmux/tmux), it allows you to have multiple consoles while being able to hide and bring them back, tile them, automate stuff, it's just awesome.
 You can easily install it through most package managers like `brew install tmux` (for Homebrew) or `sudo apt-get install tmux` (for Debian/Ubuntu and the like).

 The reason this is mentioned here is because this repo is set up to use [tmuxinator](https://github.com/tmuxinator/tmuxinator), a tmux manager that lets you script setup windows, panes and the like.
+If you decide to use `tmuxinator`,

 If you want to use this (I recommend it) do the following:
 1. Install tmux, see above
 1. Duplicate the `.tmuxinator.yml.example` file in the root directory of this projects
 1. Rename the new file removing the `.example` at the end of the filename (do not commit the new one)
+1. Change the `root` key in `tmuxinator.yml` to reflect the project's path on your machine
 1. Make sure you ran `bundle install` when setting the project up in the first place
 1. Run `tmuxinator` on the command line, and you should see everything pop up and start running properly.